What is mBaaS? Secrets Unlocked

 - Add storage.

 Once you are through with the tasks above, your instance complete, and you are ready to start writing your codes.

-At this stage, you will realize that there are a few other steps you must take, which include setting up your web server, creating the database, setting the framework, and many more.
-At this stage, your web server will be up and running, so you can start writing your codes.
+At this stage, you will realize that you must take a few other steps, which include setting up your web server, creating the database, setting the framework, and many more.
+Your web server will be up and running at this stage, so you can start writing your codes.
 These tasks would take an experienced person an entire day to complete, and if the project is large, it will take a couple of days to handle these tasks.

 However, if you are using a backend as a service, all these procedures will be complete in a few minutes.

 Assuming you have set up your server and you have started adding features to your app.
 The next feature in your task is to enable the app users to log in through Facebook.
 You may have to outsource this task to a freelancer or an offshore company at $15/hour.
 That will cost $300 for a 20-hour coding assignment.

 With a BaaS, you can add this feature to your app in less than an hour.
 That means you have saved 19 hours of workload, which sums up to $285.